e10v/tea-tasting/README.md

 - `"less"`: The mean of the distribution underlying the first sample is less than the mean of the distribution underlying the second sample.
 - `"greater"`: The mean of the distribution underlying the first sample is greater than the mean of the distribution underlying the second sample.

 The `confidence_level` parameter defines a confidence level for the computed confidence interval.
+Default is `0.95`.

+Default values of the parameters `use_t`, `equal_var`, `alternative` and `confidence_level` can be redefined in global settings (see below).

 ### Ratio metrics

 Ratio metrics are useful when an analysis unit differs from a randomization units.
-For example, you might want to compare orders per visit (the analysis unit).
-And there can be several visits per user (the randomization unit).
+For example, one might want to compare orders per visit (the analysis unit).
+And there can be several visits per user (randomization unit).
 It's not correct to use the `tt.SimpleMean` class in this case.

 The `RatioOfMeans` class defines a ratio metric that compares ratios of averages.
 For example, average number of orders per average number of visits.
 The `numer` parameter defines a numerator column name.
 The `denom` parameter defines a denominator column name.

-Similar to `SimpleMean`,  `RatioOfMeans` applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters `use_t` and `equal_var`.
-It applies the delta method to calculate p-value and confidence intervals.
+Similar to `SimpleMean`,  `RatioOfMeans` applies the Welch's t-test, Student's t-test, or Z-test.
+The parameters are `use_t`, `equal_var`, `alternative` and `confidence_level` with the same definitions and defaults as in `SimpleMean`.

-The `alternative` parameter defines the alternative hypothesis.
-The `confidence_level` parameter defines a confidence level for the computed confidence interval.

 ### Result

-Once you've defined an experiment, you can calculate the result by calling `experiment.analyze`.
+Once the experiment is defined, it can calculate the result with method `experiment.analyze`.
 It accepts the experiment data as the first parameter, `data`, and returns an instance of the `ExperimentResult` class.

-The `ExperimentResult` object contains the experiment result for each metrics.
-You can serialize results using one of these methods:
+The `ExperimentResult` object contains the experiment result for each metric.
+To serialize results use one of these methods:

 - `to_polars`: Polars dataframe, with a row for each metric.
 - `to_pandas`: Pandas dataframe, with a row for each metric.
 - `to_dicts`: Sequence of dictionaries, with a dictionary for each metric.
-- `to_html`: HTML table.
+- `to_html`: HTML table, with a row for each metric.

-The list of fields depends on the metric.
+List of fields depends on the metric.
 For `SimpleMean` and `RatioOfMeans` the fields are:

+- `metric`: Metric name.
 - `variant_{control_variant_id}`: Control mean.
 - `variant_{treatment_variant_id}`: Treatment mean.
 - `diff`: Difference of means.